JohnCoene/cicerone/docs/README.md

 A convenient API to create guided tours of Shiny applications using [driver.js](https://kamranahmed.info/driver.js/).

+## Why cicerone?

+There are already R packages that let you create a guide to your Shiny application.
+Where cicerone differs is that it allows you to leave your actual application intact; keeping the guide separate from the app (code wise).

 ## Installation

 You can install cicerone from Github with using either `remotes` or `devtools`.